StefanMaring/personal-radio-player-backend/README.md

 ## Local DB
 This radio player works with a simple JSON-file that is stored locally in the root of the app (so where main.py is).
 The file needs to be called `recentlyPlayed.json` and must contain `[]` as content in order for it to work.

+## Audio storage
+This radio player expects `.mp3` files to send to the frontend.
+These `.mp3` files can be stored in the `audio` folder.
+The `audio` folder is not included in the repository.
+The `audio` folder must be put in the root of the app (so where main.py is).
+After creating the folder, you can put as many `.mp3` files in as you want.